kylefoxaustin/openwebui-ollama/README.md

-# OpenWebUI with Ollama Docker Images
+# OpenWebUI with Ollama in a single container
+# Creating Docker Images

+Welcome to the OpenWebUI-Ollama single container repository!
-Docker images combining [OpenWebUI](https://github.com/open-webui/open-webui) with [Ollama](https://github.com/ollama/ollama) in a single container for a seamless AI development experience.
+This will enable you to build Docker images combining [OpenWebUI](https://github.com/open-webui/open-webui) with [Ollama](https://github.com/ollama/ollama) in a single container for a seamless AI development experience.

 ## Repository Structure